 Distance, not in metres or miles, but more in terms of visibility is seen by Westward as an increasingly important element of building customer trust.
 Barbara explains, “In the research we’ve conducted, we are finding that tenants are more dissatisfied if contact was a long time ago.
 All of the people that are highly dissatisfied have had contact over a year ago.”

 To measure distance and visibility, ask your questions in a perception survey, rather than a transactional survey.
 Transactional surveys are great to measure how your service is delivered right now and what you may need to focus on to improve.
 However, only measuring transactional customer satisfaction misses the views of a whole group of customers who haven’t interacted with you recently; who may have unmet needs, who may not know how to access services or who may be broadcasting negative perceptions of your service.

 Customer experience programmes need a balance between transactional surveys and wider perception surveys to get a balanced view of the customer voice.

 Customer trust is complex and there are many factors that play a part.
 From getting the basics right in terms of safety and security to the more abstract concepts of feeling distant, there are practical steps you can take to measure, analyse and improve customer trust at your organisation.
 With the Government calling for improvements to customer trust, now and in the future, the time to start measuring trust is now.

 Monitoring your freetext feedback for keywords such as safety, security, communication and visibility can provide an indication of the trust in your tenant-landlord relationship (and is more likely to be expressed than the word “trust”), but ultimately, the way to understand customer trust, is to ask.

 If you are interested in a deeper understanding of trust in your customer relationship, Westward is looking for benchmarking partners with their 12-question survey.
-Get in touch with our Head of Housing, Katy Wilburn to learn how to get started.
+Get in touch with our housing team to get started.